 You can add a cup of coffee grounds a week to a small worm bin.
-Make sure you never put in too much Which plants like used coffee grounds?at one time, though, as the acidity could be a problem.
-Oh, and you can add the paper paper filter as well.
-Neat!
+Make sure you never put in too much at one time, though, as the acidity could be a problem.
+Oh, and you can add the paper filter as well.
+Neat.

 Which vegetable plants in particular like used coffee grounds and why?

 'As coffee grounds are close to pH neutral, acid-loving vegetable plants will benefit the most.
 This is because the grounds lead to better harvest by providing extra nutrients.
-Cabbage, carrots, potatoes, radishes, turnips, squash and soybeans all like used coffee grounds.’
+Cabbage, carrots, potatoes, radishes, turnips, squash, and soybeans all like used coffee grounds,’ says Spencer.

-Spencer adds, ‘Be careful not to add too much coffee grounds into your garden as the small particles can clump together creating a water resistant barrier, stunting plant growth.
-Always use the grounds sparingly and never in large quantities.
+So, 'always use the grounds sparingly and never in large quantities.
 Coffee grounds will not kill grown plants, it will just take some recovery time in the event of excess application.
 To rectify using too much, use a rake to separate the particles into finer bits.’
-Recommends Spencer.